The 5 Best Nikon FM10 Lenses

-The standard filter ring thread and lens cap diameter for the majority of vintage Nikon F-mount lenses is 52mm.
-It goes without saying, lenses with large front elements will use larger lens caps and filters.
+The standard lens cap and filter ring thread size for the majority of vintage manual focus F-mount lenses is 52mm.
+Keep in mind, lenses with large front elements will need larger lens caps and filters.

-Employing a standardized filter thread size is useful because you only need to carry just a single set of lens filters.
+The advantage of having a standardized filter thread size is that you only need to have a single set of lens filters.

-The early Nikon cameras had a Meter Coupling Prong.
+A Meter Coupling Prong was used on early Nikon cameras.
 The Nikon FM10 uses a Meter Coupling Ridge.

-A few lenses have both types of meter coupling as they were produced around the time Nikon moved to The Ai lens design.
+Some lenses contain both styles of meter coupling as they were made around the time Nikon transitioned to The Ai lens design.

-Older lenses that only have a Meter Coupling Prong will most likely cause damage to your FM10 if you attempt to mount one to the camera.
+Non-Ai lenses will cause damage to your FM10 if you attempt to put one on the camera.

 More Nikon FM10 Resources

 There is no more info on the best Nikon FM10 lenses.
-When new info is included on the website, links can be found below.
+When new information is added to the site, links will be here.